Heinkel HeS 011: Design and development

-Helmut Schelp, who had taken over from Mauch, felt that the BMW 003 and Junkers Jumo 004 would reach production at about the same power levels long before either of the Heinkel projects would be ready, and cancelled both of them.
-He outlined a new development plan with three engine classes; the 003 and 004 were "Class 1" engines of under 1000 kg thrust suitable for small fighters, but only really useful in twin-engine designs.
-Schelp was much more interested developing "Class II" engines with thrust in the 1000–2000 kg range, larger designs able to power a full-sized fighter with a single engine.
+Helmut Schelp, who had since taken over from Mauch, felt that the BMW 003 and Junkers Jumo 004 would reach production at about the same power levels long before either of the Heinkel projects would be ready, and cancelled both of them.
+He outlined a new development plan with three engine classes; the 003 and 004 were now part of the "Class 1" engines of under 1000 kg thrust.
+These could be used in small fighters, but were only really useful in twin-engine designs.
+Schelp was much more interested developing "Class II" engines with thrust in the 1000 to 2000 kg range, which could power a full-sized fighter with a single engine.
 Schelp was also interested in seeing one of his own pet projects, the diagonal compressor, adopted.
 Schelp had earlier convinced Heinkel to put some effort into another pet project of his, a twin-compressor single-turbine turboprop, but had given up on this and instead offered Heinkel his new concept as a consolation prize.